blacklytning/blacklytning/README.md

 ### Hi there 👋
 Enjoy this small poem while you work.
 Good Luck!

-Your voice is my guiding light
+Your voice is my guiding light/n
-A bird cries out
+A bird cries out/n
 Looking for me within a nameless sky
 I will head for tomorrow
 in this cradle woven from kindness